 - Draw on your own experiences: What problems do you encounter in your industry?
 What solutions have you found?
 How did you reach a certain conclusion?
 If you’re experiencing a certain problem, there is a good chance others are too – help them out!

-- Use social media: Use social media to come up with ideas on blog posts.
+- Use social media: Use social media to come up with ideas for blog posts.
 Check out our guide to mining Twitter for inspiration.

-- Get your customers to generate content for you: User-generated content is usually unique, original and authentic; and best of all its free.
-Incentivize your customers and social media followers to get creating.
+- Get your customers to generate content for you: User-generated content is usually unique, original and authentic; and best of all it’s free.
+Incentivize your customers and social media followers to create.

 Staying consistent is a major factor in blog success, so it helps if you’re in a constantly changing industry with lots of exciting new things to write about.